 View the published IMDC on the Market Rules and Manuals Library webpage as an amendment to the applicable market manual.
 The IMDC remains on the Market Rules and Manuals Library webpage until it is incorporated into the market document on the next scheduled baseline publication date, at which time the IMDC becomes superseded.

-Market Renewal Project

-Market documents included in the renewed market rules will be implemented outside of the Baseline Schedule.
-These documents will be published directly to the Market Rules and Manuals Library webpage and will be in effect as of the date of their publication,

-Engagement Process for Renewed Market Rules and Manuals

-Drafts of the renewed market rules are published on the IESO’s Market Renewal, Implementation Engagement Webpage for stakeholder review and comment.
+Custom baselines

+Amendments to market manuals and other supporting market documents that must be implemented in alignment with market rule amendments outside the published baseline schedule may be implemented via a custom baseline.
+A custom baseline will include all of the steps identified in section 2.2.1 - Key Steps in the baseline schedule including the timeline requirements (e.g., 10 business day review period) that are provided for the typical quarterly baseline.
+The IESO will communicate the use of custom baselines to market participants.
+Market documents included in custom baselines will be in effect as of the date of their publication.

 End of Section –